jamesWsg/pulsar-ansible-deploy/README.md

-## overview
+## Overview

-this repo is based on https://github.com/streamnative/apache-pulsar-ansible,  for deploy larger pulsar cluster in production environment (like china union project), mainly include the following function:
+This repo is based on https://github.com/streamnative/apache-pulsar-ansible,  for deploy larger pulsar cluster in production environment (like china union project), mainly include the following function:

 - Deploy pulsar cluster
 - Pulsar maitain ( located in `tools/configer` directory,  like config collect and distribution,)